BracketGirlMagic/bracket-girl/README.md

 ### Routing
 We use `react-router` [route definitions](https://github.com/ReactTraining/react-router/blob/v3/docs/API.md#plainroute) (`<route>/index.js`) to define units of logic within our application.
 See the [application structure](#application-structure) section for more information.

-## Testing
-To add a unit test, create a `.spec.js` file anywhere inside of `./tests`.
-Karma and webpack will automatically find these files, and Mocha and Chai will be available within your test without the need to import them.

 ## Production